Supercritical water oxidation: Commercial applications

+AquaNova Technologies, Inc. is actively commercializing their 2nd-generation transpiring-wall SCWO reactor ("TWR") with a focus on waste treatment and renewable energy applications.
+AquaNova's patent-pending TWR-SCWO technology is projected to treat a broad variety of wastes, including PFAS, while generating electric power with improved system thermal efficiency.
+AquaNova's paradigm-changing technology is designed to operate at supercritical and sub-critical pressures, and at higher reaction temperatures than traditional SCWO technology.
+AquaNova is targeting larger-scale industrial applications.
+AquaNova Technologies was founded by Tom McGuinness, PE, who is the original inventor of the transpiring-wall reactor (TWR) under US patent 5,384,051.

 374Water Inc. is a company offering commercial SCWO systems that convert organic wastes to clean water, energy and minerals.
 It is spun out after more than seven years of research and development funded by the Bill & Melinda Gates Foundation to Prof. Deshusses laboratory based at Duke University.
 The founders of 374Water, Prof. Marc Deshusses and Kobe Nagar, possess the waste processing reactor patent relevant to SCWO.
-374Water is actively commercializing its AirSCWOTM systems for the treatment of biosolids and wastewater sludges, organic chemical wastes, and PFAS wastes including unspent Aqueous Film Forming Foams (AFFFs), rinsates or spent resins and adsorption media.
+374Water is actively commercializing its AirSCWO systems for the treatment of biosolids and wastewater sludges, organic chemical wastes, and PFAS wastes including unspent Aqueous Film Forming Foams (AFFFs), rinsates or spent resins and adsorption media.
 The first commercial sale was announced in February 2022.

 Aquarden Technologies (Skaevinge, Denmark) provides modular SCWO plants for the destruction of hazardous pollutants such as PFAS, pesticides, and other problematic hydrocarbons in industrial wastestreams.
 Aquarden is also providing remediation of hazardous energetic wastes and chemical warfare agents with SCWO, where a full-scale SCWO system has been operating for some years in France for the Defense Industry.

+Revive Environmental Technology, based in the United States, has commercialized a transportable SCWO-based system known as the PFAS Annihilator® for the destruction of per- and polyfluoroalkyl substances (PFAS).
+The system has demonstrated 99.99% destruction efficiency across a broad range of PFAS compounds, including long-chain and short-chain variants, in diverse matrices such as landfill leachate, aqueous film-forming foams (AFFFs), and industrial wastewater.
+The technology has been proven both in laboratory settings and in permitted commercial operations in Columbus, Ohio, and Grand Rapids, Michigan, with third-party laboratories validating its performance through a formal certificate of destruction protocol.